NOTTINGHAMSHIRE BADGER GROUP

 Breeding

 Badgers will mate throughout the year but usually between February and September, after the previous years cubs have been born and energy levels are high.
 Despite this long breeding period, cubs are usually born in January and February after a gestation period of between 8 to 10 weeks.
 This is a result of delayed implantation in which the fertilised eggs are maintained in a state of suspended development unattached to the uterus.
 It is possible for individual cubs within a litter to have different fathers.
 Implantation of the fertilised eggs and their subsequent development into foetuses takes place towards the end of December.
 Only a single litter of cubs is produced per year normally comprising 2-4 cubs, although a maximum of 5 is possible.
 Cubs are weaned after approximately 3 months and first emerge from the sett in late Spring (May/early June).
 A female is ready to mate again immediately after the birth of her cubs.
 Cubs become independent by Autumn when cubs usually disperse to new areas as a result of aggressive behaviour by older dominant boars.
+Photo: Cubs exploring ouside sett entrance.
+Sows can also be aggressive in their methods to evict their young from the sett.
+Female cubs are sometimes allowed to stay in the family sett until the next season.
+If conditions are favourable, with a plentiful supply of food, a female cub can successfully mate in her first Autumn. |